Ellis and Louisville host Syracuse - NewsBreak

 Saturday's Scores

-Detroit East English vs. DCP-Northwestern, ppd.
-Kalamazoo Heritage Christian vs. Creative Technology Academy, ccd.
+Greenville Christian, N.C.
+47, Great Hope Baptist 37.
+Christchurch vs. Middlesex, ccd.
 Some high school basketball scores provided by Scorestream.com, https://scorestream.com/

 Comments / 0